Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

 The ACAS~Xu networks~\cite{KatzBarrettDillEtAl2017} are a suite of 45 networks, together forming a collision avoidance system for crewless aircraft.
-We reproduce the ACAS~Xu \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023} experiments of~\textcite{MarzariRoncolatoFarinelli2023}.
-In particular, we seek to \emph{quantify} the number of violations (violation rate) of the ACAS~Xu networks that violate the property~\(\phi_2\) introduced by~\textcite{KatzBarrettDillEtAl2017}.
-This corresponds to computing bounds on \cref{eqn:safety-intro} under a uniform distribution of~\(\inp\).
+Each ACAS~Xu network predicts a horizontal turning direction to avoid collision with another aircraft.
+VCAS~\cite{JulianKochenderfer2019} is a similar system that predicts vertical steering directions for avoiding collisions.
+We reproduce the ACAS~Xu safety experiments of~\textcite{MarzariRoncolatoFarinelli2023}, the ACAS~Xu robustness experiments of~\textcite{ConverseFilieriGopinathEtAl2020}, and the VCAS correctness experiment of~\textcite{ZhangWangKwiatkowska2024}.